nurzhanzhanuzak/eventsourcing/docs/topics/projection.rst

     with ApplicationSubscription(app, gt=max_tracking_id, topics=()) as subscription:
         for domain_event, tracking in subscription:
             # Process the event and record new state with tracking information.
-            break  # ...so we can continue with the examples
+            subscription.stop()  # ...so we can continue with the examples

-The tracking objects yielded by the application subscription can be recorded by an event-processing component atomically with new state that results from processing the domain event.
-If an event-processing component is using a :ref:`tracking recorder <Tracking recorder>` to record new state atomically with tracking objects, subscriptions can be started from the notification ID returned from the tracking recorder's :func:`~eventsourcing.persistence.TrackingRecorder.max_tracking_id` method.
+Please note, the :class:`~eventsourcing.popo.POPOApplicationRecorder` and :class:`~eventsourcing.postgres.PostgresApplicationRecorder` classes implement the required :func:`~eventsourcing.persistence.ApplicationRecorder.subscribe` method, but the :class:`~eventsourcing.sqlite.SQLiteApplicationRecorder` class does not.

 .. _Projection: